-The objective of this deliverable is to give stakeholders of the Platone project a detailed insight into the regulatory framework and the developed and thoroughly tested Platone architecture as well as the ability to identify the relevant key exploitable results for each of them.
-In addition, the benefits for the stakeholders should be evident as well as the potential commercialization, if the TRL level of the key exploitable result allows such a conclusion.
+The deliverable gives stakeholders of the Platone project a detailed insight into the regulatory framework and the developed and thoroughly tested Platone architecture as well as the ability to identify the relevant KERs for each of them.
+In addition, the benefits for the stakeholders should be evident as well as the potential commercialization, if the TRL level and the nature of the key exploitable result allows such a conclusion.
 Finally, the reader should be able to reconstruct, that the Platone architecture was tested individually in demo sites and proved its functionality.